thibaudk/ossia.github.io/_pages/score-download.markdown

 * Latest release's <a href="{{page.score_dl}}/ossia.score-{{page.score_version}}-src.tar.xz">source code</a>
 * Latest release's <a href="{{page.score_dl}}/ossia.score-{{page.score_version}}-src.tar.xz.asc">source code signature</a>
 * Alternatively, you can fetch the latest source code <a href="https://github.com/OSSIA/score">directly from Github</a>

+## Stable version

+The latest stable version is <a href="https://github.com/ossia/score/releases/tag/v2.5.2" target="_blank">2.5.2</a> - it won't be updated anymore however.
+Due to substantial changes to the software the save files are not importable yet in the 3.0 branch.